sassoftware/vi-solution-extensions/examples/linked-attachments/README.md

 # Attach as link solution

-This is an example solution showcasing how to add attachments to Visual Investigators attachments manager via an external document manager as a link.
+This is an example solution showcasing the addition of attachments as links to SAS Visual Investigator's attachments manager via an external document manager.

-This example contains mocked functions returning data that is required by Visual Investigator to be able to attach as link.
-Real life solutions will need to configure the data returned from the intended document managers API to match the return types.
+This example contains mocked functions returning data that is required by SAS Visual Investigator to be able to attach a link.
+Real life solutions must configure the data returned from the intended document manager's API to match the return types.

 ### Prerequisites